5G-ERA/BED-Workshop/README.md

 /opt/performance_test/lib/performance_test/perf_test -c  FastRTPS --msg Array1k --output csv
 ```

 Stop with control+c when you want to stop the test, there is no limit time.
+An example of the output is available in this repo with the name: Performance_APEXIA_EXAMPLE_OUTPUT.csv

 ## Stage 4 - OSM deployment